Shinigami368/ci-cd-pipelines-portfolio/README.md

 This repository contains **template-based CI/CD pipelines** designed with reusability, modularity, and security in mind.
 All workflows are built using GitHub Actions and follow AWS best practices for deploying Dockerized applications via ECR and ECS.

+These templates reflect the architecture I used to reduce production deployment times by up to 60% in my previous roles.
 ---

 ## 📁 Folder Structure